fbpx

 Indigenous Use of Psychedelics

 Psychedelics have been used by Indigenous cultures for centuries in spiritual, medicinal, and ceremonial contexts.
-With variations of plants and fungi containing psychedelic properties, Indigenous people utilized these substances for healing purposes and to communicate with the divine.
-These ancient practices were fundamental in shaping the modern-day perception of psychedelics as a tool to access higher states of consciousness and spiritual insight.
+It is with variations of the plants and fungi containing the psychedelic properties that Indigenous people used these substances for healing and to communicate with the divine.
+Those ancient practices were fundamental in helping shape the modern-day understanding of psychedelics as a tool to achieve higher states of consciousness and spiritual insight.

-Indigenous communities often incorporate psychedelic use into their traditional customs, such as Ayahuasca ceremonies in South America or the use of peyote in Native American Church rituals.
-These practices have faced persecution from colonizers and governmental entities but are now being recognized for their cultural significance and potential therapeutic benefits.
+Some indigenous communities include psychedelic use in their traditional customs, for instance, Ayahuasca ceremonies in South America or the use of peyote in Native American Church rituals.
+Such activities have been persecuted by colonizers and governments but are now gaining recognition for their cultural and potential therapeutic benefits.

-Notably, research has shown that Indigenous groups utilize psychedelics not just for personal experiences, but also for communal purposes such as strengthening social bonds and promoting empathy.
-It is important to respect these cultural traditions and engage in psychedelic use with proper education, intention, and reverence.
+Notably, research studies have indicated that Indigenous people use psychedelics not just for personal purposes but also to perpetuate communal purposes such as social bonding and empathy.
+It is important to respect those cultural traditions and have proper education on psychedelics intended with care, and reverence.

-Pro Tip: Before participating in any form of psychedelic use, it is crucial to educate oneself on the risks and benefits associated with its consumption.
+Pro Tip: Always educate yourself on the risks and benefits associated with its consumption before using psychedelics.
 Seek guidance from experienced practitioners or leaders within a respective community.

 “They say that the discovery of LSD was a ‘trip’ worth taking, but I don’t think they realized it would lead to so many bad trips as well.”